 With the old model, it was always big companies that ran their markets and commercial appeal.
 It was done centrally and with little variation, which kept everything easy to control.
 Usually, the brand would hire a celebrity to be the face of a product, they would shoot a few commercials and it would end at that.
 Now, while star power remains a factor, it has become far more difficult to incorporate for brands.

 Through the accessibility that social media allows, people’s marketability relies not on a crux of personal achievements but on a well-crafted public persona that people trust.
 The seeming glamour and ease of influencing has made it incredibly attractive for millennials and Gen Zers.
 Sponsored posts and influencer-driven ad campaigns now make up a large part of social media advertising.
+Content creators can even buy YouTube views.
 For companies trying to cut through people’s ad desensitization, using these individuals’ friendly demeanors to sell is a rational choice.

 While clearly profitable, the idea of marketing to impressionable people, especially young kids, under a pretense of friendly advice can be risky and unethical.
 The ethical dilemma is especially poignant for those who market products that are harmful or dishonest in nature, like Kim Kardashian’s now infamous appetite-suppressant lollipops.
 Undoubtedly, there are many ways that influencers can be toxic and terrible influences, particularly for younger audiences.
 Regardless, along with all that negative potential comes a crucial upside.